-My ASUS monitor had a metal piece that was protruding and which needed to be sawed off with a Dremel.
+My ASUS monitor had a metal piece that was protruding and that needed to be sawed off with a Dremel.

-Before you do that, you should carefully seal all holes of the back of the display with an adhesive plastic foil, or else tiny metal pieces may enter the inner electronics of the screen which could cause a short circuit or even worse damage.
+Before you do that, you should carefully seal all holes in the back of the display with an adhesive plastic foil, or else tiny metal pieces may enter the inner electronics of the screen, which could cause a short circuit or, even worse, damage.

-Now put your metal frame together and carefully slide in the LCD screen.
-Be especially careful with any corners to not damage any cables.
+Now, put your metal frame together and carefully slide in the LCD screen.
+Be especially careful with any corners so as not to damage any cables.

 Tighten everything up, and your frame should now look like this:

 Now, you can start with the wiring.
-The important thing is that you get a bent HMDI cable (there are two types, get the one which goes up) and you also need a bent power supply cable for the monitor.
+The important thing is that you get a bent HMDI cable (there are two types; get the one that goes up), and you also need a bent power supply cable for the monitor.

 The power supply cable defines the distance between the frame and the wall, so the flatter a model you can find, the better.

-It's probably not a bad idea to let the glue harden out for 24 hours before proceeding.
-Then carefully attach the cables and fix them with plastic connectors wherever possible and a bit of glue if necessary.
+It’s probably not a bad idea to let the glue harden out for 24 hours before proceeding.
+Then, carefully attach the cables and fix them with plastic connectors wherever possible or glue if necessary.

 It is important not to mount the Raspberry Pi case too high as you need to save some space for the wall mount later.

-I also used a fair portion of gaffer tape to tighten up any loose ends.
-The little switches that come with the monitor should remain accessible if you want to adjust the picture quality of the monitor later.
-In fact, I haven't used them once yet.
+I also used a fair amount of gaffer tape to tighten any loose ends.
+The little switches that come with the monitor should remain accessible if you want to adjust the monitor’s picture quality later.
+I haven’t used them once yet.

 BE CAREFUL WITH ELECTRIC WIRING, AND DON’T DO IT IF YOU DON’T KNOW WHAT YOU DOING!!!